qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/rastertools.rst

 ---------------------
 Creates a raster image of map canvas content.

-A map theme can be selected to render a predetermined set of layers with a defined style for each layer.
+A :ref:`map theme <map_themes>` can be selected to render a predetermined set of layers with a defined style for each layer.

 Alternatively, a single layer can be selected if no map theme is set.